joejcollins/rhapsody-angel/queens/2021-whitney.md

 ## 2021 Queen Unmarked

+2022-03-21 The candy block was completely consumed so I put on a rapid feeder as a precaution.

 2021-12-20 API-Bioxal (oxalic acid treatment), the bees were quite low down, in the bottom brood box.
 Put on a block of candy.

 2021-09-17 Brood and grubs will assume that the queen is good.